-In the event of a declaration of en désastre under Article 3 of the Désastre Law, the property and powers of a company vest in the Viscount and no further enforcement action may be taken against the company in respect of debts which are provable in a désastre.
+In the event of a declaration of en désastre under Article 3 of the Désastre Law, the property and powers of a company vest in the Viscount and no further enforcement action may be taken against the company in respect of debts that are provable in a désastre.
 In the case of a creditors' winding up under Chapter 4 of Part 21 of the Companies Law, although there is no vesting, the liquidator has similar powers to the Viscount and the Companies Law provides that after commencement of the creditors' winding up, no further action shall be taken or proceeded with against the company except by leave of the court.

-Notwithstanding the above, the Security Interests Law operates to allow a secured party to exercise a power of enforcement under the Security Interests Law in relation to the relevant collateral without the consent of the Viscount, and without an order of a Court, so that a secured party's powers to appropriate or sell the collateral will not be affected by the insolvency.
+As noted above, an important exception applies in the case of secured creditors.
+The Security Interests Law allows a secured party to exercise powers of enforcement in relation to the relevant collateral without the consent of the Viscount, and without an order of a court, so that a secured party's powers to appropriate or sell the collateral will not be affected by the insolvency.

 Nevertheless, the powers to set aside transactions at an undervalue and preferences still apply.
-A security interest will be void against the Viscount or a liquidator and the company's creditors, if it is not perfected before the grantor becomes bankrupt.
+Furthermore, a security interest will be void against the Viscount or a liquidator and the company's creditors, if it is not perfected before the grantor becomes bankrupt.